Trees can become uprooted when exposed to rain and wind. In some cases, these trees need to be removed and in other cases, they can be saved.

 A chemical stump remover can also be used to get rid of a stump.
 You first have to drill a few holes into the stump.
 This is where the stump will absorb the chemicals from so ensure you space them out evenly.

-Once you have levelled the stump, make a fire over the remaining wood and allow it to burn to the bottom.
-This remove the remaining stump and roots.
+Once you have leveled the stump, make a fire over the remaining wood and allow it to burn to the bottom.
+This removes the remaining stump and roots.

 How long can an uprooted tree live?

 When uprooted, the tree’s roots are exposed and they cannot absorb water and mineral salts from the soil.
 During the fall, some parts of the tree such as the trunk could have broken the tree’s fall and damaged it.

 This may lead to it losing moisture and being open to infection or insects.
 If the tree remains on the ground it will not survive as will not be able to acquire water and mineral salts or make its own food.
 Depending on the type of tree, it will be alive for some time before dying.

 If it is a tree uprooted during hot dry summer, the tree will die within 10 hours.
 A deciduous tree that has shed all its leaves on the other hand can survive for up to a month.